 Contactless payment: a payment card-based and/or mobile device-enabled payment transaction that is initiated at the payment terminal at a point-of-sale and that does not require contact with the payment terminal at the point-of-sale.

 Mobile device: a portable electronic device that may be used by a consumer to facilitate the storage and/or transmission of data electronically for enabling a contactless payment.

 Mobile wallet: a graphic user interface (software application) that presents one or more payment applets to a consumer for the purposes of enabling a contactless payment.

 Payment applet: a software application on a mobile device, or within a mobile wallet, that enables a contactless payment by linking a single payment credential (e.g. credit or debit) through a specific payment card network.

 Payment credential: the data that is required to complete a contactless payment (e.g. identifying information for the specific payment network, issuer, and cardholder) that is stored securely and accessed by a payment applet or token associated with a payment applet.

-This Code is overseen by the Financial Consumer Agency of Canada, who is responsible for monitoring the compliance of signatories.
+This Code is overseen by the Financial Consumer Agency of Canada, which is responsible for monitoring the compliance of signatories.